 President Joyce P. Jacobsen

-Dr. Joyce P. Jacobsen begins her role as the 29th President of Hobart College and the 18th of William Smith College on July 1, 2019.
+Dr. Joyce P. Jacobsen began her role as the 29th President of Hobart College and the 18th of William Smith College on July 1, 2019.

 Coxe Hall, home of the President’s Office

 An expert on labor economics, particularly the economics of gender, Jacobsen is the author of scores of journal articles, book chapters and book reviews exploring sex segregation, migration and the effects of labor force intermittency on women’s earnings, as well as the economics of wine and other collectibles.
 Her books include The Economics of Gender, Queer Economics: A Reader (co-edited with her former student, Adam Zeller, who started the project as a senior essay) and the textbook Labor Markets and Employment Relationships (with Gilbert L. Skillman).

 Jacobsen has been a visiting professor at Colorado College and the University of Groningen in the Netherlands, where she held the Jantina Tammes Chair in Gender Studies.
 She has consulted for the World Bank, the ACLU and other nonprofit organizations.
 She served as editor of Eastern Economic Journal (2005-10) and on the editorial boards of a number of professional journals.
 Jacobsen was President of the International Association for Feminist Economics from 2016-17, served as a member of the American Economic Association Committee on the Status of Women in the Economics Profession, and is currently an elected board member of the Eastern Economic Association.
 During the past 20 years, she has been a member of several projects and working groups for the Institute for Women’s Policy Research.